Conorjbr/Oliver-St-John-Gogarty/README.md

         I tried to add heading text to this and set opacity to 0 as I don't really need a h2 element here.
 Decided not to try to resolve this further as code is functioning correctly.
     - audio element closing tag missing - added to resolve.
     - audio file, bad value noted due to spaces in audio filename.
 Renamed file in my assets folder and also in the html tag to resolve this.
-Checked audio player and is working correctly.
+Checked audio player and audio is working correctly.

   - style.css
     - *Congratulations!
 No Error Found.*